 Java programming is known to be the best programming for web development, and arrays and ArrayList also play a prominent role.
-In this article, we will know about array vs ArrayList in Java.
+In this article, we will learn about collection vs. ArrayList in Java.
 First, let us know about them individually.

 See Also: Best Tools For Beautifying Or Unminifying HTML, CSS, JS, XML, And JSON